stfc/PSyclone/doc/developer_guide/sympy.rst

 of the handling of structures, all members of a structure will be declared individually, e.g. ``a%b`` will declare two SymPy symbols ``a`` and ``b``.

+A variable that is using an array access will be declared as a SymPy function.
+This results in the correct behaviour that SymPy will look at the function parameters when testing if two expressions are equal, which are the array indices.
+Any non-array variable access will result in a declaration as a SymPy Symbol.

+.. important:: Due to the way that structures are handled, some
+    valid Fortran expressions cannot be converted to SymPy.
+For example, the expression ``a%b(b)`` will result in declaring a symbol ``a``, then a function ``b()`` for the member ``a%b`` as described above.
+But the scalar expression ``b`` used as index in ``a%b(b)`` would result in a declaration as symbol.
+    An exception will be raised in this case.